Jalyn Armour-Davis: Baltimore Ravens

 Armour-Davis was selected by the Baltimore Ravens in the fourth round, with the 119th overall selection, of the 2022 NFL draft.
 He played in four games as a rookie before being placed on injured reserve on November 26, 2022, with a hip injury.

 In the 2023 season, he appeared in eight games and logged six total tackles.

 Armour-Davis made 7 appearances (2 starts) for Baltimore in 2024, recording 1 pass deflection and 8 combined tackles.
 On January 3, 2025, he was placed on injured reserve with a hamstring injury, ending his season.

 On August 26, 2025, Armour-Davis was waived by the Ravens in final roster cuts.

 Tennessee Titans

 On August 27, 2025, Armour-Davis was claimed off waivers by the Tennessee Titans.
+He was named a starting cornerback in Week 3, and finished the season with 34 tackles and two passes defensed through 11 games (including 10 starts).
+In Tennessee's Week 17 matchup against the New Orleans Saints, Armour-Davis suffered a season-ending torn Achilles tendon.